matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 # Hello zkSync

-In this tutorial, we will show how to build a full dApp using the zkSync development toolbox.
+In this tutorial, we show how to build a full dApp using the zkSync development toolbox.

 We will implement the following functionality: